 On this trip we combine hiking with learning about the unique geology and fascinating human history of the area.
 In addition to hiking, you'll explore the very different geology of Golden Canyon, Ubehebe Crater, Skull Rock, Wonderland of Rocks and 49 Palms.
 A visit to Rhyolite, Barker Dam, Hidden Valley will give you insight into the human drama and mining history of Death Valley.

-When we visit Joshua Tree we will stay at the historic 29 Palms Inn, http://www.29palmsinn.com/ located on a 9,000 year old oasis surrounded by the Mojave Desert.
-We will stay in wood framed cabins each with a unique configurations.
-All will have a full-bath, 2 beds and the promise beautiful desert views.
+When we visit Joshua Tree we will stay at the historic 29 Palms Inn, located on a 9,000 year old oasis surrounded by the Mojave Desert.
+We will stay in wood framed adobe cabins each with a unique configuration.
+We'll spread out over the grounds here, with most participants getting their own rooms and own bathroom.
+All rooms will have beautiful desert views.
 On the last night of the trip we will stay in Palm Springs at a hotel with easy access to the airport.